Mexico Peace Index: Yucatán and Campeche top the list

-The crime rate with violence reduced 45 percent in 2018, and the crime rate related to organized crime fell by half, from 31.2 per 100,000 inhabitants to 14.5.
+The crime rate with violence reduced by 45 percent in 2018, and the crime rate related to organized crime fell by half, from 31.2 per 100,000 inhabitants to 14.5.
 The IPM also indicates that Yucatán had the lowest economic impact of violence per person: 10 thousand 808 pesos.

 Although Campeche is the second most peaceful state in Mexico, it is one of those that recorded the greatest deterioration in crime statistics with violence, since those crimes increased by 41 percent.
 It also increased its homicide rate by 6 percent and that of kidnapping and trafficking in persons by 32 percent.
-Of course, the statistics of crimes related to organized crime decreased 35 percent, and that of extortion fell 25 percent.
+Of course, the statistics of crimes related to organized crime decreased by 35 percent, and that of extortion fell by 25 percent.

 Despite insecurity, there is no drop in tourism

 Quintana Roo, one of the five least peaceful entities, reported an increase of 106 percent in homicide cases, 85 percent in incidents with firearms, the rate increased 15 times in three years, and 43 percent in crimes violent.
-Its rating has deteriorated while crimes related to organized crime, homicides, violent incidents and firearms, as well as murders, have increased.
+Its rating has deteriorated while crimes related to organized crime, homicides, violent incidents, firearms, as well as murders, have increased.

 "The increase in violence related to organized crime led to homicides reaching a peak in 2018, when in the entire state there were 500 deaths attributed to gang violence between January and August 2018," states the IPM report.

 It is striking that the same document indicates that these indicators have not had much impact on the tourism industry.
-In Quintana Roo is located the important resort city of Cancun, one of the main tourist destinations in Mexico.
-In 2018, no other city in Latin America received as many visitors as Cancun, and the state's economy grew more than 3.32 percent.
+Quintana Roo is located in the important resort city of Cancun, one of the main tourist destinations in Mexico.
+In 2018, no other city in Latin America received as many visitors as Cancun, and the state's economy grew by more than 3.32 percent.